SymbolicML/DynamicQuantities.jl/docs/src/symbolic_units.md

 expand_units
 ```

-To convert a quantity in regular base SI units to corresponding symbolic units, use `as_units`:
+To convert a quantity in regular base SI units to corresponding symbolic units, use `as_u`:

 ```@docs
-as_units
+as_u
 ```